okarowolaju/Unit-18-Proof-of-Authority-Development-Chain/instructions.readme.md

 ![](Images/import_block_seg.jpg)
 Copy this command into your notes and call it Start Node 2.

-   - Run the first node, unlock the account, enable mining, and the RPC flag.
-Only one node needs RPC enabled.
-   - Set a different peer port for the second node and use the first node's enode address as the bootnode flag.

-   - Be sure to unlock the account and enable mining on the second node!

 You should now see both nodes producing new blocks, congratulations!